 Heroin use has increased in the United States as a result of the increased use of prescription opioids.
 As with all addictions, taking that first step and starting the detox process is worrying but necessary.
 The detoxification stage is perhaps the most critical phase of your recovery journey.
-That’s why at Brazos Recovery Services, we provide professional guidance in a medical environment, designed to help clients feel comfortable in such challenging circumstances.
+That’s why at Brazos Recovery, we provide professional guidance in a medical environment, designed to help clients feel comfortable in such challenging circumstances.

 We understand the physical and mental trauma that can occur as a result of detox for heroin addiction.
 Our knowledge and experience mean we are well-equipped to help you manage yours.
 Every person is different, and so is every addiction.
 That’s why we create tailored detox solutions for all our clients.
 We are there to support you every step of the way.

 Usually referred to as ‘dope sickness’, the time it takes a client to withdraw from heroin addiction can vary, according to the extent of that individual’s drug use.
 Effective management of withdrawal symptoms for heroin use can be the difference between a successful or unsuccessful detox.
-At Brazos Recovery Services, we have a proven track record of dealing with withdrawal symptoms.
+At Brazos Recovery, we have a proven track record of dealing with withdrawal symptoms.
 Our 24/7 support offers personal care and professional medical supervision, so clients never have to face such unpleasant symptoms alone.

 Many clients struggle to commit to the detox phase and don’t seek help because of fear of withdrawal symptoms.
 Subsequently, far too many people remain trapped in a cycle of addiction.
 We do everything we can to reduce the fear-factor and limit the stress and physical impact of withdrawal symptoms.
 Detoxification is nearly impossible when going it alone.
-At Brazos Recovery Services, we make it more than possible.
+At Brazos Recovery, we make it more than possible.

 The heroin withdrawal process can be aggressive and exhausting.
 It is a significant transition to have a drug like heroin removed from your life.
 Withdrawal can be difficult, so, to minimize the effects of this transition period, it is often normal for clients to take a heroin substitute.
 These may include Methadone or Buprenorphine – both recognized as viable opioid alternatives for those dealing with addiction.